 In accordance with G.S.
-1A-1, Rule 65, a district court judge in the county in which the original action was brought shall determine the merits of the action by trial without a jury, and upon hearing such evidence as may be presented, shall enter orders as he the court deems appropriate, including a permanent injunction or final determination of the animal's custody. and dismissal of the action along with dissolution of any temporary injunction that had been issued.
-In addition, if the court finds by a preponderance of the evidence that even if a permanent injunction were issued there would exist a substantial risk that the animal would be subjected to further cruelty if returned to the possession of the defendant, the court may terminate the defendant's ownership and right of possession to the plaintiff or other appropriate successor owner."
+1A-1, Rule 65, a district court judge in the county in which the original action was brought shall determine the merits of the action by trial without a jury, and upon hearing such evidence as may be presented, shall enter orders as he-the court deems appropriate, including a permanent injunction or final determination of the animal's custody. and dismissal of the action along with dissolution of any preliminary injunction that had been issued.
+In addition, if the court finds by a preponderance of the evidence that even if a permanent injunction were issued there would exist a substantial risk that the animal would be subjected to further cruelty if returned to the possession of the defendant, the court may terminate the defendant's ownership and right of possession of the animal and transfer ownership and right of possession to the plaintiff or other appropriate successor owner."